theimpossibleastronaut/rmw/README.md

     WASTE = $HOME/.local/share/Waste

-You can reverse which folders are enabled at any time if you ever change your mind.
-If both folders are on the same filesystem, rmw will place files in the first one listed.
+You can reverse which directories are enabled at any time if you ever change your mind.
+If both directories are on the same filesystem, rmw will place files in the first one listed.

 It can be beneficial to have them both uncommented.
-If your desktop trash folder is uncommented, rmw won't place newly rmw'ed files there, but it will purge files that were trashed (or wasted) after the amount of days specified by the 'purge_after' value in your config file.
+If your desktop trash directory is uncommented, rmw won't place newly rmw'ed files there, but it will purge files that were trashed (or wasted) after the amount of days specified by the 'purge_after' value in your config file.

-When rmw'ing a file or folder, if it already exists in the waste (or trash) folder, it will not be overwritten; instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g. 'foo_164353-210508').
+When rmw'ing a file or directory, if it already exists in the waste (or trash) directory, it will not be overwritten; instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g. 'foo_164353-210508').